Suillus pungens

 An ectomycorrhizal species, S. pungens forms an intimate mutualistic relationship between its underground mycelium and the young roots of the associated host tree.
 The fungus—limited in distribution to California—fruits almost exclusively with Monterey and bishop pine, two trees with small and scattered natural ranges concentrated in the West Coast of the United States.
 Several studies have investigated the role of S. pungens in the coastal Californian forest ecosystem it occupies.
 Although the species produces more fruit bodies than other competing ectomycorrhizal fungi in the same location, it is not a dominant root colonizer, and occupies only a small percentage of ectomycorrhizal root tips.
 The fungus's propensity to fruit prolifically despite minimal root colonization is a result of its ability to efficiently transfer nutrients from its host for its own use.
+The mushroom is considered edible, but is not highly regarded.

-Taxonomy, classification, and phylogeny
+Taxonomy

 The fungus was first described scientifically by American mycologists Harry D. Thiers and Alexander H. Smith in their 1964 monograph on North American Suillus species.
 The type collection was made on the campus of San Francisco State University in San Francisco.
 Smith and Thiers classified S. pungens in section Suilli—a grouping of related species characterized by the presence of either a ring on the stipe, a partial veil adhering to the cap margin, or a "false veil" not attached to the stipe but initially covering the tube cavity.

 A 1996 molecular analysis of 38 different Suillus species used the sequences of their internal transcribed spacers to infer phylogenetic relationships and clarify the taxonomy of the genus.
 The results suggest that S. pungens was genetically similar to S. collinitus, S. neoalbidipes, S. pseudobrevipes, S. luteus, S. brevipes, S. weaverae, and certain isolates of S. granulatus.

 The specific epithet is derived from the Latin pungens, and refers to the pungent aroma of the fruit bodies.
 The mushroom is commonly known as the "pungent slippy jack" or the "pungent suillus".
 It has also been referred to as the "slippery jack", a common name applied to several Suillus species.